Rays vs. Phillies Player Props Betting Odds

-Sportsbooks have listed player props for Wander Franco, Nicholas Castellanos and others when the Tampa Bay Rays host the Philadelphia Phillies at Tropicana Field on Wednesday at 6:40 PM ET.
+Player prop bet odds for Wander Franco, Nicholas Castellanos and others are listed when the Tampa Bay Rays host the Philadelphia Phillies at Tropicana Field on Thursday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!